 For example, factories can pollute our waters because our governments allow them.
 For money and power.
 We need to stop this!

-‘POP-UP Wantij’ will be an exhibition that provides a platform to Dordrechts visual makers, musicians, dancers, spoken word and performers.
-But also the stories of the swimmers, the value and meaning that the pool has built up over the years, will be shared with the public.
+‘POP-UP Wantij’ was an exhibition that provided a platform to Dordrechts visual makers, musicians, dancers, spoken word and performers.
+But also the stories of the swimmers, the value and meaning that the pool has built up over the years, were shared with the public.

-My acrylic painting series “Within the water” will be in the exhibition.
-Also, we will be making Watercircles on the pool grass with Deosil Scylla, my wonderful magicdancers.
+My acrylic painting series “Within the water” were in the exhibition.
+Also, we made Watercircles on the pool grass with Deosil Scylla, my wonderful magicdancers.

-The water we will be using will be from the Merwelanden, the little lake that is closed now because of the PFAS pollution.
+The water we used came from the Merwelanden, the little lake that is closed now because of the PFAS pollution.
 And also from river Wantij, the rain, the pool, Three Rivers point and other spots on the Isle of Dordrecht.